portugueslab/sashimi/README.md

 # Starting the software from command line

-Open a new command line prompt and activate your environment like above.
+Open a new anaconda prompt and activate your environment like above.
 Then run:

     slim